appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2624-common-view.png' />

 In the diagram above, you can see the overall structure that you will deploy.

-You see the reverse proxy device that accepts requests from the internet and proxies to the Appcircle server.
+The reverse proxy device that accepts requests from the internet and proxies to the Appcircle server.
 This way, Appcircle server won't be reached from the internet directly but with a reverse proxy.

 There is one thing you should consider, the SSL certificates.

-1. You may have installed the Appcircle server with a self-signed, untrusted SSL certificate.
-You can access the Enterprise Appstore with a `HTTPS` connection with a custom domain, and the Testing Distribution with a `HTTPS` connection.

-2. You may have installed the Appcircle server with a self-signed, untrusted SSL certificate, and access the Enterprise Appstore as `HTTP` with a custom domain.

-3. You may have installed the Appcircle server with a self-signed, untrusted SSL certificate, and access the Enterprise Appstore as `HTTPS` with the default domain.

-4. You may have installed the Appcircle server without any SSL certificate, and the Enterprise Appstore as `HTTP`.

-Are recommendation is the first option.
-In this use-case, the traffic between the reverse proxy and the Appcircle server will be encrypted also which is best for security.
+Generally public SSL certificates are located in the reverse proxy and self-signed SSL certificate is located in the Appcircle server.
+So the testing distribution and enterprise app store users can connect to the Appcircle from internet without having untrusted SSL certificate problems.

+There are several use-cases when configuring the reverse proxy and the Appcircle server.

 ## Use-Case 1

+You may have installed the Appcircle server with an SSL certificate and configured the Enterprise App Store with a custom domain and an SSL certificate.

+This is the recommended use-case because all the traffic between users, reverse-proxy and the Appcircle server will be encrypted for security purposes.

+In this use-case;

+- The reverse proxy will connect the Appcircle server with the default domain and with `HTTPS`.
+- The reverse proxy will connect the Enterprise App Store with a custom domain and with `HTTPS`.
+- The reverse proxy will connect the Testing Distribution with the default domain and with `HTTPS`.
+- The Testing Distribution and the Enterprise App Store users will connect the reverse proxy with `HTTPS`.

+To configure the Enterprise App Store SSL certificates, you can read the [Enterprise App Store Custom Domain SSL Configuration document](./ssl-configuration.md#custom-domain).

+The `global.yaml` file of your Appcircle server should be as follows for this use-case.
+See the `storeWeb.customDomain`, `testerWeb.external`, `nginx` keys.

 ```yaml
 environment: Production